nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 To do so, the sender must first create a suitable Request, which they can then send to the recipient.
 In the following subsections, we describe the general appearance of a Request for transferring the ownership of a File.

+To get a list of all Files that are owned by the sender, proceed as described in the [Query metadata of own Files]({% link _docs_use-cases/use-case-transport-query-metadata-of-own-files.md %}) use case documentation.
+{: .notice--info}

 ### Role of TransferFileOwnershipRequestItem

 For transferring the ownership of a single File, the sender needs to insert a single RequestItem of type [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem) into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request).
 The sender can only transfer the ownership of a File that was already [uploaded to the Backbone](#upload-a-file) and is owned by themselves.
 The latter means that the `isOwn` property of the corresponding File is `true`.
-To create the TransferFileOwnershipRequestItem, the `reference.truncated` of the File must be inserted into its `fileReference` property.
+To create the TransferFileOwnershipRequestItem, the value of `reference.truncated` of the File must be inserted into its `fileReference` property.

-To get a list of all Files that are owned by the sender, proceed as described in the [Query metadata of own Files]({% link _docs_use-cases/use-case-transport-query-metadata-of-own-files.md %}) use case documentation.
+Furthermore, the `ownershipToken` of the File must be specified.

+If the File doesn't have an `ownershipToken`, make sure that you are the owner.
+If so, the reason is probably that the File is too old, such that no `ownershipToken` was generated upon its upload.
+In this case, you can manually [regenerate the `ownershipToken` of the File]({% link _docs_use-cases/use-case-transport-regenerate-file-ownership-token.md %}).
-{: .notice--info}
+{: .notice--warning}

 ### Example of Transferring the Ownership of a File

 We assume that the Integrator of the sender has [uploaded a File to the Backbone](#upload-a-file), whose ownership they want to transfer to the recipient.
-To do so, they need to insert the `reference.truncated` of the corresponding File into the `fileReference` property of the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem).
+To do so, they need to insert the value of `reference.truncated` of the corresponding File into the `fileReference` property of the [TransferFileOwnershipRequestItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershiprequestitem) and specify the `ownershipToken` of the File.
 The value of the `mustBeAccepted` property is set to `true` in this example.
 Then, the RequestItem needs to be put into the `item` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for transferring the ownership of Files.